Japanese dialects

 The dialects (方言, hōgen) of the Japanese language fall into two primary clades, Eastern (including modern capital Tokyo) and Western (including old capital Kyoto), with the dialects of Kyushu and Hachijō Island often distinguished as additional branches, the latter perhaps the most divergent of all.
-The Ryukyuan languages of Okinawa Prefecture and the southern islands of Kagoshima Prefecture form a separate branch of the Japonic family, and are not Japanese dialects, although they are sometimes referred to as such.

 Japan with its numerous islands and mountains has the ideal setting for developing many dialects.

+The Ryukyuan languages of Okinawa Prefecture and the southern islands of Kagoshima Prefecture form a separate branch of the Japonic family and are completely distinct languages from Japanese.
+They are not Japanese dialects, although they are often erroneously referred to as such.
+The Ainu language of Hokkaido is even more distinct, belonging to an entirely different language family.

 History

 Regional variants of Japanese have been confirmed since the Old Japanese era.
 The Man'yōshū, the oldest existing collection of Japanese poetry, includes poems written in dialects of the capital (Nara) and eastern Japan, but other dialects were not recorded.
 The compiler included azuma uta ("eastern songs") that show that eastern dialect traits were distinct from the western dialect of Nara.
 It is not clear if the capital of Nara entertained the idea of a standard dialect, however, they had an understanding which dialect should be regarded as the standard one, the dialect of the capital.

 The recorded features of eastern dialects were rarely inherited by modern dialects, except for a few language islands such as Hachijo Island.
 In the Early Middle Japanese era, there were only vague records such as "rural dialects are crude".
 However, since the Late Middle Japanese era, features of regional dialects had been recorded in some books, for example Arte da Lingoa de Iapam, and the recorded features were fairly similar to modern dialects.
 In these works, recorded by the Christian missionaries in Japan, they regard the true colloquial Japanese as the one used by the court nobles in Kyōto.
 Other indications for the Kyōto dialect to be considered the standard dialect at that time are glossaries of local dialects that list the Kyōto equivalent for local expressions.

 The variety of Japanese dialects developed markedly during the Early Modern Japanese era (Edo period) because many feudal lords restricted the movement of people to and from other fiefs.
 Some isoglosses agree with old borders of han, especially in Tohoku and Kyushu.
 Nevertheless, even with the political capital being moved to Edo (i.e. Tōkyō) the status of the Kyōto dialect was not threatened immediately as it was still the cultural and economic center that dominated Japan.
 This dominance waned as Edo began to assert more political and economic force and made investments in its cultural development.
 At the end of the eighteenth century the Japanese that was spoken in Edo was regarded as standard as all glossaries from this period use the Edo dialect for local expressions.